GaryChengld/microservices-examples/README.md

 this repository demonstrates how to use service discovery in micro services

+## Content

-1. vertx-core -- Vert.x provided service discovery
+- vertx-core -- Vert.x provided service discovery
-2. vertx-consul -- Use consul as service discovery in vert.x
+- vertx-consul -- Use consul as service discovery in vert.x
+- vertx-zk - Use Apache Zookeeper as service discovery in vert.x